avelino/beerblogging/README.md

 ## Install

-1. To install it, first you need to clone this repository: `git clone git@github.com:zenorocha/beerblogging.git`
+1. First you need to clone this repository: `git clone git@github.com:zenorocha/beerblogging.git`
-* Then install all requirements, using `beerblogging/beerblogger/etc/requirements.txt`
+* Then install all requirements by running `pip install requirements.txt`
-* Run `manage.py create_db` to create the DB
+* Run `manage.py create_db` to create the database
-* Run `manage.py fetch_posts` to populate the DB
+* Run `manage.py fetch_posts` to populate the database
 * Run `manage.py run` to run server in [localhost:5000](http://localhost:5000)

 ## Deploying